 Jessica M. Nolan, Ph.D.

-Dr. Nolan received her baccalaureate from Cornell University, her master’s degree from California State University, San Marcos, and her doctorate in experimental psychology (social concentration) from the University of Arkansas in 2008.
+Dr. Nolan received her baccalaureate from Cornell University, her master’s degree from California State University, San Marcos, and her doctorate in experimental psychology (social concentration) from the University of Arkansas.
 She teaches Fundamentals of Psychology, Social Psychology, Industrial/ Organizational Psychology, Statistics, and Environmental Psychology.
 Her research focuses on the application of social psychological tools and principles to understand and solve environmental problems.
 She also conducts basic research on social norms and social influence processes.

 John C. Norcross, Ph.D.